 Select Writing

-I’m a journalist in New York, working at The New York Times on the Opinion page.
-In 2025, I was part of the team named Pulitzer finalist for “At the Brink,” a series on the nuclear threat.
-Previously, I reported on American breaking news for The Asahi Shimbun, Japan’s second-largest paper, following graduate work at The University of Tokyo.
-I received a bachelor’s in history from Columbia University.
+I’m a national security journalist in New York focused on the Asia-Pacific.
+I work at The New York Times on the Opinion page, where I was part of the team named Pulitzer finalist for “At the Brink,” a series on the nuclear threat.
+I also reported for “Overmatched,” a series on how the American military is unprepared for a protracted war.

 Select Writing